-If you’ve been coming to our classes for a long time, you know our style of yoga is a different than all the other yoga you have experienced before!
-Or perhaps this is your first time here, and you’re trying to figure out what this new style of yoga is.
+If you’ve been coming to our classes for a long time, you know our style of yoga is a different than all the other yoga you have experienced before.
+Or perhaps this is your first time here, and you’re trying to figure out what this new style of yoga is all about.

 So, how do we describe it?